murex/Kata-BowlingGame/php/GETTING_STARTED.md

 >
 > Skip this step if you're on macOS or Linux

-WebStorm for Windows is usually set up to run PowerShell by default in its built-in terminal.
+PhpStorm for Windows is usually set up to run PowerShell by default in its built-in terminal.
 TCR does not run in PowerShell.

 `File` > `Settings` > `Tools` > `Terminal`